AlaskaAirlines/auro-formkit/components/dropdown/demo/api.md

 #### Width and Sizing Behavior

 - **Width:** The `auro-dropdown` component will automatically consume the full width of its parent container.
-To make it narrower, you can style the `bib` part.
+To make it narrower, you can style the `size` part.

-- **Styling Options:** Only the following styles can be applied to the `bib` part:
+- **Styling Options:** Only the following styles can be applied to the `size` part:
   - `width`
   - `height`
   - `maxWidth`